ltatakis/ltatakis.github.io/_posts/2019-01-06-firstweekofIromanTraining.markdown

 </p>
 I have focused on starting the new year running, (or more like cycling) by doing all the key sessions I should be doing over the next few months.
 1. Cycling sessions.
 I started doing my Zwift Grand Fonto training program, which aims to build my fitness to be ready to do 100-200km.
 2. Early morning swims, at 6:30.
-I am currently, trying to get my body used to that effort.
+I am currently trying to get my body used to that effort.
 These sessions should be easy (eventually), active recovery for 40-50 minutes.
 (Going to do one tomorrow 😅)
 3. Brick sessions.
 I "kinda" did one on Monday but I rested in between the sessions...
 So... maybe it was just two sessions, which luckily is something I need to do also!
 4. Enjoyed my life a bit! 😇